Understanding the terms associated with rosacea leads to better results in the treatment and control of your rosacea symptoms.

 Melanoma - The rarest of the skin cancers (4-5% of all skin cancers), melanoma is also the most dangerous.
 It spreads rapidly, attacking the cells that produce pigment, or skin coloring.
 The color of melanoma skin lesions varies: symptoms include patches of skin with irregular borders that change in shape and size, and sometimes bleed.
 Watch for changes to existing moles.

-Mesotherapy – the practice of using microinjections of conventional medication and/or vitamins into the mesoderm or middle layer of skin to deliver healing or corrective treatment to a specific area of the body.
+Mesotherapy – the practice of using microinjections of conventional or homeopathic medication and/or vitamins into the mesoderm or middle layer of skin to deliver healing or corrective treatment to a specific area of the body.

 Methotrexate – a medication prescribed in the treatment of moderate to severe symptoms of psoriasis.